top of page

 Barriers to Building and Implementing DEI Work: People vs. Process

 While changes to processes and structures are essential to further DEIA work, these efforts are often undermined by decentering the experiences and needs of those implementing the work.
 For DEIA efforts to be effective, there needs to be a focus on prioritizing building care and support for all practitioners at every step of the process.
-This session will reflect on how prioritizing process over people is one of the main barriers to DEIA work; it will also go over strategies for adopting a people-first framework.
+This session will reflect on how prioritizing process over people is one of the main barriers to DEIA work, based on our experiences implementing DEIA changes related to hiring and EEO practices and processes.
+During this session, we will brainstorm strategies for adopting a people-first framework together.
 This session is directed at anyone engaging in DEIA work, especially those who are in leadership positions at their institutions.

 3:30 - 5:00 PM